 For example, the following is a response this author received from a person that appreciated the empathy shown.

 Avoid randomly scraping emails from the web and sending a pitch to everyone even though many aren’t qualified to begin with.
 And don't be overly focused on yourself and what you want.
 Instead, take the time necessary to qualify your prospects and craft emails that come from a place of empathy, not selfishness.

-Use the following tips to increase your email marketing campaign response rate.
+Use the following tips to increase your cold email marketing campaign response rate.